 A small capsule could change how we take some medications

 The pill is small, about the size of a blueberry, making it easy to swallow.
 The capsule contains a small biodegradable needle made of compressed insulin.
-It releases the insulin once in place.
-The mechanism was a eureka moment for the team.
-The scientists realised the humidity of the stomach would dissolve a disk of sugar.
-They used the disk to hold the needle in place until it reached the stomach lining.
+Once in place, it releases the insulin.
+The mechanism was a eureka moment for scientists, who realised the humidity of the stomach would dissolve the disk of sugar used to hold the needle in place until it reached the stomach lining.